MUSEKG: A Knowledge Graph Over Museum Collections: Introduction

 \section{Introduction}

-Digitisation efforts across the cultural heritage sector have created vast but fragmented repositories of artefact information, spanning text-based catalogues, image archives, and multimedia documentation.
-Yet, despite the abundance of data, museum collections remain difficult to search, connect, and interpret holistically.
-The challenge lies not merely in data volume, but in semantic disconnection; object descriptions, relationships, and contextual metadata often exist in isolation across heterogeneous systems, limiting cross-collection discovery and interpretive reasoning.
+Digitisation efforts across the cultural heritage sector have created vast yet fragmented repositories of artefact information, spanning text-based catalogues, image archives, and multimedia documentation.
+Despite this abundance, museum collections remain difficult to search, connect, and interpret holistically.
+The key obstacle is not only scale, but \emph{semantic disconnection}: object descriptions, relationships, and contextual metadata are often distributed across heterogeneous systems, which limits cross-collection discovery and interpretive reasoning.

-Recent advances at the intersection of Knowledge Graphs (KGs)~\citep{peng2023knowledge}, and Large Language Models (LLMs)~\citep{agarwal2025gpt, team2025gemma} offer a new pathway toward semantically enriched museum infrastructures.
-For example, the Metadata Enrichment Model~\citep{ignatowicz2025position} integrates fine-tuned neural networks with semantic KGs to detect and represent visual features within digitised manuscripts, enabling dynamic ontology expansion and richer metadata.
-Similarly, KG-driven cultural heritage frameworks~\cite{huang2023using} automate entity-relation extraction and knowledge completion to improve reasoning and interoperability across museum information systems.
-Together, these works illustrate a broader paradigm shift toward intelligent, multimodal, and semantically integrated cultural heritage management.

-However, these approaches fall short of providing an end-to-end system that bridges data collection, KG construction, and user-facing natural language interaction.
-Current frameworks typically rely on static ontologies or manual curation, which limits their scalability and the ability to handle unstructured or multi-modal inputs, such as object images, production notes, or historical documents.
-Moreover, retrieval pipelines in museum contexts remain narrowly defined and are often focused on keyword or metadata matching rather than reasoning over interconnected relationships.